 About the Author

-Today is my stop on the Orenda blog tour for Dying to Live!
-Thank you to Anne for organising the tour and be sure to check out the rest of the stops!
+Today is my stop on the blog tour for Three Days in Florence by Chrissie Manby!
+Thanks so much to Jenny for organising the tour and don’t forget to check out the rest of the stops!

 About the Author